omarkamal204/Maze-Racing-Game/README.md

 Python / Pygame / A* Pathfinding Algorithm

-🕹️ Game Mode:
+🕹️ Game Mode

 Player vs Bot

-📌 Project Goal:
+📌 Project Goal

 The goal is to build a simple yet interactive game that combines AI pathfinding and real-time competition, offering a fun and educational implementation of the A* algorithm in a visual environment.